flood-io/flood-chrome-docs/classes/Until.md

 * `returns:` <`Condition`>

 Creates a condition that will wait for the given element to become stale.
-An element is considered stale once it is removed from the DOM, or a new page has loaded.

 #### Until.titleContains(title)
 * `title` <[string]>